Arnie Mausser

 Arnold "Arnie" Mausser (born February 28, 1954) is an American former soccer goalkeeper who played with eight different NASL teams from 1975 to 1984.
 He is a member of the National Soccer Hall of Fame.

 Mausser may be considered one of the finest goalkeepers the United States has ever produced.
-He is known as the trailblazer for future US goalkeepers such as Kasey Keller, Tim Howard, and Brad Friedel.
+He is known as the trailblazer for future U.S. goalkeepers such as Kasey Keller, Tim Howard, and Brad Friedel.
 He was a big man (standing 6' 5") who threw with his right hand, but kicked with his left foot.

 Early life

 Growing up in Queens, New York, with two younger brothers, Mausser played numerous sports, his favorite being basketball.
 However, in the eighth grade, he began playing goalkeeper because of his size.
 Most of his early experience he got playing for Blau-Weiss Gottschee in Ridgewood, Queens.
 He graduated from Brooklyn Technical High School.
 As Mausser got older, he trained with numerous local teams, eventually catching the eye of the coach of the Rhode Island Oceaneers of the American Soccer League (ASL).
 He signed with the team in 1974 and played a single season before moving to the NASL.